FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-git-like-diff/readme.md

   "errors": {
     "error": [
       {
-        "error-message": "Field target-path is not specified in input request", "error-tag": "invalid-value",
+        "error-type": "application",
-        "error-type": "application"
+        "error-tag": "invalid-value",
-      }
+        "error-message": "Field target-path is not specified in input request" }
     ]
   }
 }
 ```